LeireChavarri/Danfoss-Data-Science-Challenge/DataScienceChallenge_Description.md

-Please send us your problem resolution to xxxxxx@danfoss.com and tell us:
+Please send us your problem resolution to leire.chavarri@danfoss.com and tell us:
 - how you solved it and what methods you have applied.
 Visualizations are a plus!
 - What other data driven techniques can be implemented to reduce the consumption of the building further?

+*The conference takes place June 13-15 and the winner will be chosen based on the true answer, the methodology explained and the visualizations supporting it.